 What is an Epidural?

 An epidural is a pain-relieving medical procedure often employed to help laboring women or post-surgery patients experience fewer painful symptoms.
-It is a relatively painful procedure to its focus on the body’s spinal nerves.
+It is a relatively painless procedure, designed to block pain signals traveling from the spine to the brain.

 Who Might Need an Epidural?